xwang152-jack/draw_boxes/README.md

 See [PRIVACY.md](PRIVACY.md) for privacy policy.

 ## Changelog

+### v1.5.1 (2025-12-18)
+- Fixed an issue where label font size adjustments were ignored when using the fallback default font
+- Updated default font loading to support dynamic sizing (requires Pillow>=10.0.0)

 ### v1.2.0 (2025-12-07)
 - **Breaking Change**: Changed `image_data` (string) to `image_file` (file type) for better Dify integration